mbuczko/revolt/README.md

 (def build (comp capsule cljs sass info clean))
 ```

-This way calling a `build` composition will clean a target directory, generate project information (name, group, version, git sha...), generate CSSes and finally pack everything into an uberjar
+This way calling a `build` composition will clean a target directory, generate project information (name, package, version, git sha...), generate CSSes and finally pack everything into an uberjar
 (a capsule actually).
 Each of these tasks may generate intermediate result and pass it as a map to the next one in a `context`, eg. `info` task gathers project related information which is at the end
 passed to `capsule` which in turn makes use of these bits to generate a correct package.